Prague's Charles Bridge and Mala Strana

 A frontal view of the Sto.
 Niño

 We visited this church several times in the span of one afternoon.
 The first time we went, a Spanish mass was being celebrated.
-Not wanting to take pictures and coming across as disrespectful while mass was going on, we left, and returned to the hour when we thought the service was over.
+Not wanting to take pictures and coming across as disrespectful while mass was going on, we left, and returned at the time when we thought the service was over.
 When we arrived the second time, an Italian mass but without any attendees was then being celebrated.
 That time, we just started taking pictures since all the other tourists were doing the same thing.
 I bought a rosary here.
 After shopping at the church's gift shop, we visited the museum also inside the church.

 This was taken in the museum inside the Church of the Virgin Mary the Victorious.